GUY7777/SnozBot/README.md

 Update your .env file.
 <br/>
-Be sure to update yours database credentials and corresponding token to the bot you created:
+Be sure to update yours database credentials and your bot token:
 ```
 DISCORD_BOT_TOKEN=tokenhere
 DB_HOST=localhost